🔄

 This choice often comes down to both aesthetics and ergonomics.
 A single-handle faucet offers incredible convenience, allowing you to control both water temperature and flow with one hand.
 This is perfect for when you’re multitasking and have your hands full.
 They also have a smaller footprint, which is ideal for tighter spaces.
 A dual-handle faucet provides a more traditional, symmetrical look with separate controls for hot and cold water.
 This allows for very precise temperature adjustments and can lend a classic or farmhouse feel to your kitchen design.

-Commercial-Inspired and Bridge Styles
+Go Pro: Commercial and Bridge Faucet Styles

 If you want to make a bold statement, a commercial-inspired faucet is a fantastic option.
 These professional-grade designs often feature a high-arc spout with an exposed spring coil and a powerful pull-down sprayer, just like you’d see in a restaurant kitchen.
 They’re built for performance and durability.
 Another popular style is the bridge faucet, where the hot and cold water lines are connected by an exposed pipe, or "bridge," above the countertop.
 This creates a distinct vintage-meets-industrial vibe while still offering modern features like side sprayers and swivel spouts.
 Both styles are a great way to add a touch of professional flair to your home kitchen.